Aaron H. Grout: Later career

 Grout served in the Vermont House of Representatives from 1921 to 1923.
 In 1923, the Secretary of State, Harry A. Black, died in office.
 Grout was appointed to fill the vacancy.
 He was elected to a full two-year term in 1924, and was re-elected in 1926.
 He served as Secretary of State from the time of his appointment in April 1923 until resigning in May 1927.

 Grout resigned as Secretary of State to relocate to Burlington and become Treasurer and Manager of the Vermont Acceptance Corporation, a company that made loans to finance the purchase of homes, automobiles and other items.

 From 1933 to 1941, Grout was Judge of Burlington's Municipal Court.
 In 1948, he was elected to a term in the Vermont Senate.

 Civic memberships

 Grout was a member of the Congregational church.
-He was a member of the Grange and the Memphremagog Yacht Club, president of the Burlington Rotary Club and a member of the Kappa Sigma fraternity.
+He was a member of the Grange and the Memphremagog Yacht Club, president of the Burlington Rotary Club and a member of Kappa Sigma fraternity.

 Grout was an active member of the Masons.
-He attained the 33rd Degree of the Scottish Rite, and served as Vermont's Masonic Grand Master.
+He served as Grand Master of the Grand Lodge of Vermont.
+He was a 33° Scottish Rite mason and served on the Supreme Council, Scottish Rite, Northern Jurisdiction.